 Is supplemental life insurance different to term life Insurance?

 Yes and no. Supplemental life insurance is added to an existing term life policy.
 One can’t exist without the other.
+The product has been referred to as employee supplemental term life insurance.

 If you don’t currently have term life insurance, or want to see how your policy measures up compared to others out there, take the time to compare life insurance quotes and see what options are available.